-So, you are looking for a new WordPress page builder plugin, right?
-How do you choose between Beaver Builder vs Divi when these are the most popular products around?
+So, you're looking for a new WordPress page builder plugin.
+How do you choose between Beaver Builder or Divi when these are two of the most popular products around?

-You have done some preliminary research and have found out that these two are the most touted choices for building websites.
-You may also have some experience in using one of these pagebuilder plugins.
+You may have done some preliminary research and have found these two are the most touted choices for building websites and provide similar tools to other leading page builders.

 Now you want to find out which of these popular plugins is the best.
 And most of all, which is worth your money?

-In that case, you have come to the right place.
-In today’s post on CollectiveRay, we are going to explore all the important features of these page builder plugins and compare them head-to-head to help you find the best one for you - and where you should spend your money.
+We are going to explore all the important features of these page builder plugins and compare them head-to-head to help find the best one for you.

 Beaver Builder vs Divi